ballantyne/edgaronline/README.md

 I thought that the SEC has made huge improvements to their data offerings, but they haven't!
 A company called Donnelly Financial made a better api and have made it available to people on a test basis for two weeks and then you have to pay.
 I tried to sign up to get a key and a lady gave me a bunch of obtuse answers and then never gave me a key.
 If you sign up, you need to wait an hour for the key to be activated.
 My key never got activated, not even the next day, I asked about it and the lady said, you need to wait an hour.
 I explained again that I had waited an hour and then I also waited until the next morning and tried again and the key still wasn't working.
 Then she asked me what I was trying to accomplish, was I going to make a product or a service and I told her that I was making an open source library of the api and then once I made the library I was going to see what I am able to make.
 Then she asked me which api I wanted to test and I said that I needed to test all of the apis because I was making a library and that I had followed the spec very closely so that I thought that it would work then she never wrote back and the stock market dropped 724 points.
 Probably just a coincidence right?
 So I am not sure if this library works, but it is probably is pretty darn close.
 Pull requests are welcome?

+Not really sure if I want to publish it since I haven't really tested it.

 [API Documentation](http://developer.edgar-online.com/docs)

 ## Installation